miteshkumarmandal1/My-Super-Server/README.md

 To exit the server, simply press 2 and enter.

 Contributing:-
-We welcome contributions to enhance the Simple Java Messaging Server.
+We welcome contributions to enhance the My-Super-Server.
 If you find any bugs or have suggestions for new features, please feel free to open an issue or submit a pull request.

 For major feature enhancements or architectural changes, it is recommended to discuss the proposed changes first by opening an issue.

 Acknowledgments:-
-We would like to express our gratitude to the developers and contributors of open-source projects and libraries that have contributed to the development of the Simple Java Messaging Server.
+We would like to express our gratitude to the developers and contributors of open-source projects and libraries that have contributed to the development of the My-Super-Server.